Rock Band

-To date, there have been four main games in the series, two band-specific spin-offs including The Beatles: Rock Band, and several additional spin-off titles and Track Packs.
-Harmonix has continued to supported Rock Band through a persistent DLC model, with routine releases of new songs on a weekly basis as well as the ability for players to import songs from previous games into newer ones, and as of May 2020, the latest title Rock Band 4 supports over 2700 songs from this approach.
+To date, there have been four main games in the series, two band-specific spin-offs (including The Beatles: Rock Band), and several additional spin-off titles and Track Packs.
+Harmonix has continued to support Rock Band through a persistent DLC model through January 2024, with routine releases of new songs on a weekly basis as well as the ability for players to import songs from previous games into newer ones, and as of January 2024, the latest title Rock Band 4 supports over 3000 songs from this approach.
 Harmonix had also offered the Rock Band Network to allow bands and labels to publish their songs as Rock Band tracks that can be purchased by players, though the service has since been discontinued; at the height of this service, over 4,000 tracks from 1,200 artists were available for Rock Band players.

-By 2009, over 13 million copies of Rock Band titles have been sold netting more than $1 billion in total sales.
+By 2009, over 13 million copies of Rock Band titles have been sold, netting more than $1 billion in total sales.
 Over 130 million downloadable song purchases have been made by 2009.